hwi/HWIOAuthBundle/Resources/doc/03_configuration.md

 The scope of the data you wish to retrieve about your users.
 You can require multiple scopes by separating them with a space.

-### authorize_url
+### authorization_url

-The `authorize_url` is the URL used for the first OAuth round-trip.
+The `authorization_url` is the URL used for the first OAuth round-trip.
 When initiating the authentication procedure, your users will be redirected there and presented, hopefuly, with the provider's OAuth authorization screen.

 ### access_token_url